Stephen10121/FileStruct/README.md

 # FileStruct

 This is a project I made to have a virtual file structure that I can access anywhere online.
+Then I got out of hand and added file sharing and preview abilities.
+Now its a full fledged, PWA optimised application.

 ## What I'm using